ObolNetwork/charon-distributed-validator-node/README.md

 - Changing the permissions of the `.charon` folder with the commands:
   - `mkdir .charon` (if it doesn't already exist)
   - `sudo chmod -R 666 .charon`

+### FAQs:
+1. How do I get my ENR if I want to generate it again?
+   1. `cd` to the directory where your private keys are located (ex: `cd /path/to/charon/enr/private/key`)
+   2. Run  `docker run --rm -v "$(pwd):/opt/charon" ghcr.io/obolnetwork/charon:v0.8.1 enr`.
+This prints the ENR on your screen.
+   3. **Please note that this ENR is not the same as the one generated when you created it for the first time**.
+This is because the process of generating ENRs includes the current timestamp.

+2. What do I do if lose my `charon-enr-private-key`?
+    1. Honestly, nothing much can be done.
+    2. Therefore, it's advised to always keep a backup of your `private-key` in a secure location (ex: cloud storage, USB Flash drive etc.)

+3. I have run the command in `Step 1` but I can't find the keys anywhere.
+    1. The `charon-enr-private-key` is generated inside a hidden folder `.charon`.
+    2. To view it, run `ls -al` in your terminal.
+    3. You can then copy the key to your `~/Downloads` folder for easy access by running `cp .charon/charon-enr-private-key ~/Downloads`.
+This step maybe a bit different for windows.
+    4. Else, if you are on `macOS`, press `Cmd + Shift + . ` to view the `.charon` folder in the `finder` application.